Cpergom2409/Automatic-OpenLDAP-and-phpLDAPadmin-installation/README.md

 # Steps prior to the execution of the script

-Go to the /etc/hosts directory and if you have chosen to create a domain name in the Debian installation you must delete the line 127.0.0.1 <Domain name>.
+Go to the /etc/hosts directory and if you have chosen to create a domain name in the Debian installation you must delete the line 127.0.0.1 <"Domain name">.